 At first, my family and friends found it quite weird that I could get paid to write for blogs, and even six years on, a lot of people are surprised that paid blogging exists.
 It’s no big mystery, though.
 Like magazine and newspapers, blogs need regular content.
 Many generate revenue through advertising, and they need a constant stream of new articles to bring in readers.

 Writing for blogs typically means:

-- Regular work – often one or more posts every week
+- Regular work – often writing one or more posts every week

-- Flexibility over what you write about – 90% of the time, I’ve chosen my own topics
+- Flexibility over what you write about – most of the time, I’ve chosen my own topics

 - Quick payments, usually via PayPal

 - The chance to get your work in front of tens of thousands of people

 I’ve been paid anything from $20 – $100 per post, depending on the length and complexity.
-Around $50 for a 750 word post is considered a good rate.
+Around $50 for a 750 word post is a good rate.

 Magazines often pay more per word – but they’ll also have longer turn-arounds, and higher requirements.

 When I write paid blog posts, I usually make $60-$70/hour.
 (Including admin time.)
 I write fast!
 This is also my current standard hourly rate for any freelance writing.